 Calculate your total outsourcing fees

-The third step is to calculate the total costs of outsourcing the specific business function.
+The third step is to calculate the total costs of outsourcing a specific business function.
 You can do this with the help of your outsourcing partner as they can provide complete pricing information inclusive of building and managing your team.

 Subtract total outsourcing fees from in-house costs

-Lastly, you need to calculate the difference between costs saved and costs incurred from outsourcing.
+Lastly, you need to calculate the difference between costs saved and the costs incurred from outsourcing.
 Subtract the total costs of outsourcing from the in-house costs that could be avoided—if the result is favorable, you can justify your decision to outsource to a third party.